observepoint/github-actions-integration/README.md

 Before getting started, ensure you have:

 - [ ] Active ObservePoint account with API access
-- [ ] ObservePoint Audit ID(s) - found in the URL of your audit's page
+- [ ] ObservePoint Audit ID - found in the URL of your audit's page
 - [ ] GitHub repository with Actions enabled
 - [ ] Repository admin access for secrets management